The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 > **NOTE:**
 > Be sure to read the [Dataset Specification]({{site.baseurl}}/dataset-requirements) details before proceeding.
 If you have questions or concerns about the specification, please [contact us]({{site.baseurl}}/about/#contact-us).

 _Contribution_ means adding your dataset to our catalog.
-You can optionally _donate_ the dataset to the Alliance, where we take ownership of a copy at the time of donation and we host it ourselves.
-Otherwise, you continue to own and host the dataset.
+You continue to own and host the dataset where you see fit.

 ## What Kinds of Datasets Do We Want?